Numerical tests of formulae for volume enclosed by flux surfaces of integrable magnetic fields: Results

 where $(\mathsf{x}_m, \mathsf{y}_n)$ are the nodes of an $N_1 \times N_2$ regular grid over the domain $[\mathsf{x}_0 - L_1, \mathsf{x}_0 + L_1] \times [\mathsf{y}_0 - L_2, \mathsf{y}_0 + L_2].$ If $\beta$ in these coordinates (restricted to the poloidal plane) takes the form

-then the volume formula~(\ref{V_general}) is approximated by
+then the volume Formula~(\ref{V_general}) is approximated by

-In the first example, the axisymmetric magnetic field, the convenient coordinates are $(R,z)$ over the poloidal plane $\phi =0$.
-In this case, $\beta$ restricted to the poloidal section takes the form,
+In the first example, the~axisymmetric magnetic field, the~convenient coordinates are $(R,z)$ over the poloidal plane $\phi =0$.
+In~this case, $\beta$ restricted to the poloidal section takes the form:

-therefore, for this case: $|f(R_i,z_j)| = C/R_i$.
+therefore, for~this case: $|f(R_i,z_j)| = C/R_i$.

-For the second example, we employ the symplectic coordinates $(\tilde{y}, \tilde{z})$, since the areas are equivalent whether computed in $(\tilde{y}, \tilde{z})$ or in $(\psi, \vartheta)$, by $d\tilde{y} \wedge d\tilde{z} = B_0^{-1} \, d\psi \wedge d\vartheta$.
+For the second example, we employ the symplectic coordinates $(\tilde{y}, \tilde{z})$, since the areas are equivalent whether computed in $(\tilde{y}, \tilde{z})$ or in $(\psi, \vartheta)$, by~ $d\tilde{y} \wedge d\tilde{z} = B_0^{-1} \, d\psi \wedge d\vartheta$.
 Thus, $\beta$ restricted to the poloidal section $\phi=0$ can be written as,

-therefore, for the second example: $|f(\tilde{y}_i,\tilde{z}_j)|=|B_0|$.
+therefore, for~the second example: $|f(\tilde{y}_i,\tilde{z}_j)|=|B_0|$.

-Note, however, that the accuracy of (\ref{eq:area}) can not be expected to be better than $O((N_1 N_2)^{-3/4})$; see for example, the classic cases of Gauss and Dirichlet for the number of grid points inside a circle or under a hyperbola \cite{Hux}.
-Partly for this reason, and partly to see if we could improve efficiency of computation of $V(\Psi)$ as a function of $\Psi$ (not just individual values of $\Psi$), we also tested the method of the Appendix.
-For this purpose, we established an algorithm to determine the level sets of $\Psi(\tilde{y},\tilde{z},\phi=0)=\Psi_0$ on the poloidal plane, which then is discretised it into a regular partition of $N_g$ points $\lbrace \nu_j \rbrace$.
-With it, we computed (\ref{eq:vol_lambda}) by,
+Note, however, that the accuracy of (\ref{eq:area}) cannot be expected to be better than $O((N_1 N_2)^{-3/4})$; see for example, the~classic cases of Gauss and Dirichlet for the number of grid points inside a circle or under a hyperbola~\cite{Hux}.
+Partly for this reason, and~partly to see if we could improve the efficiency of computation of $V(\Psi)$ as a function of $\Psi$ (not just individual values of $\Psi$), we also tested the method in the Appendix.
+For this purpose, we established an algorithm to determine the level sets of $\Psi(\tilde{y},\tilde{z},\phi=0)=\Psi_0$ on the poloidal plane, which then is discretised into a regular partition of $N_g$ points $\lbrace \nu_j \rbrace$.
+With~it, we computed (\ref{eq:vol_lambda}) by,

-where $\epsilon_j$ denotes half displacement between $\nu_{j-1}$ and $\nu_{j+1}$, and $\lambda = i_B i_n \Omega$, with $n= \nabla \Psi/|\nabla\Psi|^2$.
-To simplify the computations for the second example, we used the diagonal metric
+where $\epsilon_j$ denotes half displacement between $\nu_{j-1}$ and $\nu_{j+1}$, and~$\lambda = i_B i_n \Omega$, with~$n= \nabla \Psi/|\nabla\Psi|^2$.
+To~simplify the computations for the second example, we used the diagonal metric